 See also: The best Apple Watch apps

-Beneath the four main groups on the landing page you also have secondary data including your input body measurements, vitals, health records, reproductive health, and something called Results - we'll come back to some of these later.
+Finally, beneath the four main groups on the landing page you'll have secondary data, including your body measurements, vitals, health records, reproductive health, vitals and something called Results - we'll come back to these later.

-While Apple Health can work autonomously for iPhone owners, that method does rely on folks carrying their iPhone with them every step of the way.
-If you leave it on the desk when you pop to the restroom, it won't count the steps you took, the distance you travelled or the flights you climbed.
+While Apple Health can work autonomously for iPhone owners, that methord relies on folks carrying around their iPhones every step of the way.
+If you leave it on a desk when you pop over to the restroom, it won't count the steps you took, the distance you traveled or the flights you climbed.
 And if you didn't track it, did you really do it?

 Wareable picks: The top fitness trackers